Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 19.45.26 UTC
+- WIB: Minggu, 16 Februari 2025 20.24.26 UTC
-- WITA: Minggu, 16 Februari 2025 20.45.26 UTC
+- WITA: Minggu, 16 Februari 2025 21.24.26 UTC
-- WIT: Minggu, 16 Februari 2025 21.45.26 UTC
+- WIT: Minggu, 16 Februari 2025 22.24.26 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature